JavaScriptPostalService/jsps-client/README.md

 devices.
 With CatSnake you can simply subscribe a device to a channel and any time a JavaScript object is published to that channel your device or client will be notified.

-The best part is it's incredibly fast.
+The best part is Catsnake is built using WebSockets and [MessagePack](http://msgpack.org) so it's incredibly fast.

 ## Something worth noting